animalcarpet/mydlm/README.md

 created and when you might be weeks, months or even years from the need to run DLM processes.

+### Job Types
+The following types are currectly supported.
+Only the One-off type has a effect on the way the job will be run.
+* Summarisation
+* Archiving
+* Pruning
+* DDL task
+* Updating
+* One-Off

 ### Job Definition
 A job record defines
-The table identifier
+* The table identifier
-A name for the job
+* A name for the job
-The type of operation
+* The type of operation
-  Summarisation
-  Archiving
-  Pruning
-  DDL task
-  Updating
-  One-Off
-The query (a definition of the statement to run)
+* The query (a definition of the statement to run)
-The schedule for running the policy expressed in a cron-like format The specification of a dependency which must be successfully completed before running the job
+* The schedule for running the policy expressed in a cron-like format
+* The specification of a dependency which must be successfully completed before running the job

 ### Statement definition
 mydlm makes no assumption nor imposes any restrictions on the statements that can be